awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-handling-error-conditions.md

-# Handling Error Conditions Using a State Machine<a name="tutorial-handling-error-conditions"></a>
+# Handling Error Conditions Using a Step Functions State Machine<a name="tutorial-handling-error-conditions"></a>

-In this tutorial, you create an AWS Step Functions state machine with a `Catch` field, which uses an AWS Lambda function to respond with conditional logic based on error message type\.
+In this tutorial, you create an AWS Step Functions state machine with a `Catch` field\.
+The `Catch` uses an AWS Lambda function to respond with conditional logic based on error message type\.
 This is a technique called *function error handling*\.

 For more information, see [Function Error Handling](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-mode-exceptions.html#nodejs-prog-model-custom-exceptions) in the *AWS Lambda Developer Guide*\.